jumoel/jumoel.com/_posts/2017-02-16-zero-to-webpack.md

 }
 ```

 If you look at the source of [`babel-preset-react`](https://github.com/babel/babel/blob/master/packages/babel-preset-react/src/index.js) that we have activated in our Babel configuration, you will find two very useful plugins that have been commented out.
-The reason is that the development environment is the default for Babel and these plugins shouldn’t be enabled in production builds.
+The reason is that the development environment is the default for Babel and these plugins shouldn't be enabled in production builds.
 Since we have a specific build for production that properly sets `NODE_ENV` the plugins can safely be added to our configuration.
-To ensure that the plugins are working, let’s first add an ‘error’.
+To ensure that the plugins are working, let's first add an ‘error'.
 Change the render method of `HelloWorld.js` to the following:

 ```js
 render() {